PayPal to QuickBooks Desktop Converter (IIF)

 QuickBooks Desktop IIF Format

-Complete guide to import PayPal Activity Download into QuickBooks Desktop.
-Convert to IIF format with automatic fee tracking.
+Convert PayPal Activity Download to QuickBooks Desktop IIF format with automatic fee tracking.
+Works with QB Pro, Premier, and Enterprise.

 Download Sample PayPal Export